zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-raw-sql-queries.md

 ---
 permaid: 1000241
-name: Raw SQL Queries
+Title: EF Core Raw SQL Queries - Learn How to Execute Plain Text SQL
+MetaDescription: Unlock the power of EF Core by using Raw SQL Queries to execute any plain text sql instead of using LINQ.
+Learn how to use sql text can help you to improve readability when a LINQ query becomes too much complex.
+LastMod: 2023-02-23
 tags: query sql
 ---

-# Raw SQL Queries
+# EF Core Raw SQL Queries: Discover How to Execute Plain Text SQL

 ## Introduction